Obi-Wana/matter-unit3d-api/README.md

 ## Setup
 - Setup Matterbridge on your server (see example config below) as a systemd service
 - Clone this repository to a local directory
-- Adjust configs and run it as systemd service (`/usr/bin/python3 /matter-unit3d-api/matterunit3d.py --config /matter-unit3d-api/matterunit3d.json`)
+- Adjust configs and run it as systemd service (or by hand `usr/bin/python3 -m matterunit3d matterunit3d.ini`)

 ## Example Configuration
 ### matterbridge.toml